Majorsteve/Project-1/README.md

 Extracting data from the api because of how the objects in the array were listed.
 Fixed through a comboination of Object.keys to find the array and using a forEach and filter method to specifically pick which objects I wanted.

+Win:

+Figuring out how to use @font-face.
+By taking an outside source font style and then downloading the file and then converting the file in to the correct css syntax through a website called fontsquirrel.com.